asterics/FLipMouse-esp32/README.md

 After a successful setup, you should be able to build the FLipMouse/FABI firmware by executing 'make flash monitor'.

-__Note:__ Due to frequent changes within the esp-idf and all build tools, there might be the chance that the firmware does not build.
-These steps were tested with:
-* master branch (on 04.02.2020)
-* release v4.1 (on 04.02.2020)

-__Note:__ The esp-idf requires different compiler versions for different releases/branches!

 ## Building the LPC11U14 firmware (USB bridging chip)